Euromines: Guidelines for Sustainable Development in the European Mining Sector

-European Mining Sector : focused on Raw Materials Initiative
+European Mining Sector: focused on Raw Materials Initiative

 At the end of 2008 the European Commission published its Communication.
 Realizing it needed to address this very important issue at the highest level in order ensure security of raw material supply for its economic growth, Europe proposed a whole host of measures to improve its raw materials supply.

 Euromines welcomed this initiative wholeheartedly since in the past years a whole array of legislative measures and the lack of public awareness in Europe had made access to raw materials for the extractive industry as well as for the downstream industry more and more difficult and, at the best of times, time consuming.

 The availability and affordability of minerals are therefore important considerations for the competitiveness of much of European industry.
 The effect of the recent rapid increase in global demand for metals and metal ores, for example, clearly demonstrates the impact of constraining supplies of raw materials - price increases and bottlenecks in supplies – leading in some cases to production shutting down in Europe.
-This trend is expected to continue in the medium to long term as developing countries seek to improve the living standards of their populations.